brenbren12/IMDB-Recommender-Engine/README.md

-### Interactive Streamlit interface
-I hosted the findings and recommender engines created for this project on Streamlit, a python package that facilitates the development of web apps.
-[Check it out here!](https://movies-recommender-engine.streamlit.app/)

 ### Overview

 The film industry has historically experienced fluctuations of both booms and busts.
 However, with the advent of streaming services like Netflix and Disney+, films and movies are continually gaining popularity and more exposure through such streaming services.
 The author, hence, chose to explore into data revolving the movie industry.